wwoods/job_stream/README.md

     cmake .. && make -j8 test

-_Note: You will probably need to put at least the yaml-cpp include and build directories into your compiler's compilation path, perhaps with an environment variable like this:
+_Note: You may need to tell the compiler where boost's libraries or include files are located.
+If they are not in the system's default paths, extra paths may be specified with e.g. environment variables like this:
 _

-    CPLUS_INCLUDE_PATH=~/yaml-cpp-0.5.1/include/ \
+    CPLUS_INCLUDE_PATH=~/my/path/to/boost/ \
-        LD_LIBRARY_PATH=~/yaml-cpp-0.5.1/build/ \
+        LD_LIBRARY_PATH=~/my/path/to/boost/stage/lib/ \
-        bash -c "cmake .. && make -j8"
+        bash -c "cmake .. && make -j8 test"

 ###<a name="building-and-installing-the-python-module"></a>Building and Installing the Python Module